gvandriel/react-tutorial-app/README.md

 This is a progress overview of my React learning.
 I am doing the interactive https://react-tutorial.app/ by Jad Joubran (PRO version).
 The course consist of 90 chapters that can only be done in sequence.

-## Sep 15, 2022
+## Sep 11, 2022

-- Bought the course
+Started free part of the course

 - Finished:

 1. Intro
 2. React Intro
+3. React DOM